-New (type II) hardware's BOOT versions are: \$14 and \$14.
+New (type II) hardware's BOOT versions are: equal or above \$14 for both.

 Fw. version numbers format is \$hhll and means firmware hh.ll.
 The file containing this version of firmware is always named LMG_hhll.fw.

 Trying to get the firmware numbers, when HC is not connected to PC or is turned off, will report an error: FTDI: device not open in Write()